-In addition to the hazards that may be posed by the desired Early identification of these substances is important for several chemical reaction and potential side-reactions, the possibility exists reasons: that one or more of the process materials may contain an inherently unstable functional group.
-Such functional groups will > If identified early enough, consideration can be given to impart an instability hazard to the process and will require changing the route or materials to exclude highly energetic maximum permissible temperatures to be identified to avoid functional groups. initiation of undesirable events.
-In extreme cases, explosive > If they cannot be excluded, small scale hazard studies must be properties can be associated with such groups.
+In addition to the hazards that may be posed by the desired chemical reaction and potential side-reactions, the possibility exists that one or more of the process materials may contain an inherently unstable functional group.
+Such functional groups will impart an instability hazard to the process and will require maximum permissible temperatures to be identified to avoid initiation of undesirable events.
+In extreme cases, explosive properties can be associated with such groups.
 This can have major implications for handling, processing, storage and transport.
+Early identification of these substances is important for several reasons: